 Force both sets of data to have the same type.
-For example, if you want both sets of values to be stored as text, convert both sets of data to text, using Excel's Text To Columns tool:
+For example, if you want both sets of values to be stored as text, you could convert both sets of data to text, using Excel's Text To Columns tool:

 - Use the mouse to select the cells you want to convert to text (this must be done one column at a time).

 From the Data tab on the Excel ribbon, select the Text to Columns option.This will bring up the 'Text to Columns' dialog box.

-- Within the 'Text to Columns' dialog box, make sure the Delimited option is selected and click next
+- Within the 'Text to Columns' dialog box, make sure the Delimited option is selected and click next.

 - Make sure all the delimiter options are unselected and then click next again.